missing-semester/missing-semester/_2019/backups.md

 ## Webservices

 Not all the data that you use lives on your hard disk.
 If you use **webservices**, then it might be the case that some data you care about, such as Google Docs presentations or Spotify playlists, is stored online.
-An easy example to forget is email accounts with web access such as Gmail.
-However, there are tools such as [gmvault](https://github.com/gaubert/gmvault) available to download the email files to your computer.
-Figuring out a backup solution in scenario is somewhat trickier.
-There are many services that allow you to download your data, either directly or via an API.
+Another easy example that is easy to forget is email accounts with web access, such as Gmail.
+Figuring out a backup solution in these cases is somewhat trickier.
+However, there are many services that allow you to download your data, either directly or via an API.
+Tools such as [gmvault](https://github.com/gaubert/gmvault) for Gmail are available to download the email files to your computer.

 ## Webpages